Proportionally Representative Participatory Budgeting with Ordinal Preferences: Preliminaries

 Note that a maximal cost outcome is always exhaustive but an exhaustive outcome need not be maximal cost.
-In multi-winner voting, since we only consider outcomes that use up the budget of $k$, it means that all feasible outcomes are by default both exhaustive and maximal cost.
+In multi-winner voting, since we only consider outcomes that use up the budget limit of $k$, it means that all feasible outcomes are both exhaustive and maximal cost.